-Read and write words with -ir, -er, and -ur.
+Read and write words with the r-controlled vowel spellings -ir, -er, and -ur.

-Tell the children that they will play a game with a bird and they will practice reading and writing words spelled with -ir, -ur, and -er: bird, fir, dirt, chirp, perch.
+The children will help a bird perch on trees and then read and write words spelled with -ir, -ur, and -er, such as bird, fir, dirt, chirp, and perch.

-- Have the children cut the bird head and the bird body (see graphics below) and glue the parts to paper sacks to make a bird puppet.
+- Glue the bird head and bird body graphics to the paper sacks to make puppets.

-- Explain that baby birds chirp for their mother to feed them and mother birds peck in the dirt to find worms to feed their babies.
+- Explain that baby birds chirp and that the mother bird pecks in the dirt to find worms for their babies.

-- Pretend that an area of the room is a garden with dirt and place the word cards (see below) on the floor.
+- Pretend that an area of the room has dirt and place the word cards on the dirt.

 - Have the children pick up a word card and read the word on the card.

-- Let the children feed the word card (worm) to the bird by putting the worm into the mouth on the paper sack bird puppet.
+- Let the children feed the word card with the worm to the bird.

-- Tell the children that birds sometimes like to perch.
-Explain that perch means to rest in a high place.
+- Tell the children that birds sometimes like to perch in trees.

-- Hold up pictures of a fir tree and a church (see below).
+- Hold up pictures of a fir tree and a birch tree.

-- Have the children make the paper bird perch in the fir tree then on the church.
+- Have the children make the paper bird perch in the fir tree and then in the birch tree.

-- Engage the children in reading Chirp, Chirp (see text below) together with the group.
+- Engage the children in reading the Chirp, Chirp, Chirp target text together as a group.

-- Have the children make a list of the words spelled with -ir, -er, and -ur.
+- Have the children find the words with -ir, -er, and -ur in the text.

 - Read the text again, fading support.

-- Repeat with the target text Chirp and Perch.
+- Repeat with the Chirp and Perch target text.

 SEEL Target Texts